biodiversity-specimen-data/specimen-data-use-case/Download_API_example.md

  https://api.idigbio.org/v2/download/?rq={"data":{"type":"fulltext","value":{"Mrs","Ms","Miss"}}}&email={email@college.edu}
  ```

-  **Note: Searching the two letters of "Ms" will yeild way too many records**
+  **Note: Searching the two letters of "Ms" will yield way too many records**

   ## How to format a query to match the portal